griffithlab/civic-docs/docs/model/evidence/associated_phenotype.rst

 -----------------------------------
 Associated Phenotypes field should be curated when the literature or abstract source specifically mentions the given phenotype being observed in a patient with the variant of interest.
 If the phenotype was seen in a group of patients with related variants, then the Associated Phenotypes field should be left blank.
 If the curator has knowledge that the given phenotype is often associated with the variant, but this association is not specifically noted in an observed patient being reported in the specific literature source used for creation of the EID, then the Associated Phenotype field should be left blank.

+The current Associated Phenotypes linked to Evidence Items and Assertions in CIViC can be explored on the `CIViC Phenotypes Page <https://civicdb.org/phenotypes/home>`__.